On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Introduction

-Another motivation of this paper is to determine the $\tau$-tilting finiteness of $0$-Hecke algebras and $0$-Schur algebras.
+Another motivation of this paper is to determine the $\tau$-tilting finiteness of $0$-Hecke algebras and $0$-Schur algebras, see Section \ref{section-4} for precise definitions.
 This may be independent of Question \ref{ques1}, but this is meaningful for the research related to Hecke algebras and $q$-Schur algebras.
+In fact, the $\tau$-tilting finiteness of Hecke algebras of type $\mathbb{A}$ and classical Schur algebras has already been determined in \cite{ALS-Hecke-alg, AW, W2}.

-Suppose that $q$ is an indeterminate element.
-For a Coxeter system $(W,S)$, the \emph{Iwahori-Hecke algebra} $\mathcal{H}_{\mathsf{k},q}(W)$ is the $\mathsf{k}$-algebra generated by $\{T_{s} \mid s\in S\}$ with the quadratic relations and braid relations.
-Then $\mathcal{H}_0(W):=\mathcal{H}_{\mathsf{k},0}(W)$ is called the \emph{$0$-Hecke algebra}.
-The structure and the representation theory of $\mathcal{H}_0(W)$ have been extensively studied; for example, see \cite{carter-0-hecke-alg, Fayers-0-hecke-alg, Norton-0-hecke-alg}.
-In particular, Krob and Thibson gave an essential relation between representations of $\mathcal{H}_0(W)$ of type $A$ and non-commutative symmetric functions \cite{KT-0-schur-alg}.
-As the second main result in this paper, we classify $0$-Hecke algebras by $\tau$-tilting finiteness.
+Let $q$ be an indeterminate element.
+For a finite Coxeter system $(W,S)$, the \emph{Iwahori-Hecke algebra} $\H_{\k,q}(W)$ is the $\k$-algebra generated by $\{T_{s} \mid s\in S\}$ with quadratic relations and braid relations.
+Then, $\H_0(W):=\H_{\k,0}(W)$ is called the \emph{$0$-Hecke algebra}.
+The structure and the representation theory of $\H_0(W)$ have been extensively studied, for example, see \cite{carter-0-hecke-alg, Fayers-0-hecke-alg, Norton-0-hecke-alg}.
+As the second main result in this paper, we classify $0$-Hecke algebras in terms of $\tau$-tilting finiteness as follows.

 \begin{theorem*}[{= Theorem \ref{result-0-Hecke}}] Let $W$ be an irreducible finite Coxeter group.
-Then, the following statements are equivalent. \begin{enumerate} \item[\rm{(1)}] The $0$-Hecke algebra $\mathcal{H}_0(W)$ is $\tau$-tilting finite. \item[\rm{(2)}] $W$ is one of types $A_1$, $A_2$, $B_2$ and $I_2(m)$ for any $m\geq 5$. \end{enumerate} \end{theorem*}
+Then, the following statements are equivalent. \begin{enumerate} \item[\rm{(1)}] The $0$-Hecke algebra $\H_0(W)$ is $\tau$-tilting finite. \item[\rm{(2)}] $W$ is one of types $\mathbb{A}_1$, $\mathbb{A}_2$, $\mathbb{B}_2$ and $\mathbb{I}_2(m)$, for any $m\geq 5$. \end{enumerate} \end{theorem*}